knative/serving/docs/spec/errors.md

-If the latest Revision fails to become `Ready` for any reason within some reasonable timeframe, the Configuration and Service should signal this with the `Ready` status and `ConfigurationReady` status, respectively, copying the reason and the message from the `Ready` condition on the Revision.
+If the latest Revision fails to become `Ready` for any reason within some reasonable timeframe, the Configuration and Service should signal this with the `Ready` status and `ConfigurationsReady` status, respectively, copying the reason and the message from the `Ready` condition on the Revision.

 ```http